Tracheostomy and Home Ventilator Program

 Our physicians are among the best

-- We currently care for over 200 children living in the Midwest
+- We currently care for over 150 children living in the Midwest.

-- The Tracheostomy/Home Ventilator Program is part of the Division of Pediatric Pulmonary and Sleep Medicine, which was named among the nation's best in U.S. News & World Report's 2018-19 Best Children's Wisconsins report
+- The Tracheostomy/Home Ventilator Program is part of the Division of Pediatric Pulmonary and Sleep Medicine, which has been named among the nation's best in U.S. News & World Report's since 2018.

-- Our program developed an educational booklet and teaching video for parents and caregivers who care for a child with a tracheostomy
+- Our program developed an educational manual and multiple teaching videos for parents and caregivers who care for a child with a tracheostomy.

 The family experience

 - We believe that trust, education, and open communication are the key components to building strong relationships with children and their families, especially when a tracheostomy is first being discussed.